pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Emma Seppala
 https://www.amazon.com/Happiness-Track-Science-Accelerate-Success/dp/0062344005

 "In The Happiness Track, Emma Seppala, the science director of the Center for Compassion and Altruism Research and Education at Stanford University and director of the Yale College Emotional Intelligence Project, explains that our inability to achieve sustainable fulfillment is tied to common but outdated notions about success.
 We are taught that getting ahead means doing everything that’s thrown at us (and then some) with razor-sharp focus and iron discipline; that success depends on our drive and talents; and that achievement cannot happen without stress.
 The Happiness Track demolishes these counter-productive theories.
-Drawing on the latest findings from the fields of cognitive psychology and neuroscience—research on happiness, resilience, willpower, compassion, positive stress, creativity, mindfulness—Seppala shows that finding happiness and fulfillment may, in fact, be the most productive thing we can do to thrive professionally.
+Drawing on the latest findings from the fields of cognitive psychology and neuroscience -- research on happiness, resilience, willpower, compassion, positive stress, creativity, mindfulness -- Seppala shows that finding happiness and fulfillment may, in fact, be the most productive thing we can do to thrive professionally.
 Filled with practical advice on how to apply these scientific findings to our daily lives, The Happiness Track is a life-changing guide to fast tracking our success and creating the anxiety-free life we want."

 ### Carol Dweck's research on a growth mindset
 http://www.mindsetonline.com/